eugenechung81/cmb-excel-export/Readme.md

 Coffee Meets Bagel dating website match exporter.
 Provides an csv file dump of of user data along with image links.
-Uses selenium to scrap web, vb script to size and laod images, and pandas/matlablib to provide analysis.
+Uses selenium to scrap web, vb script to size and load images, and pandas/matlablib to provide analysis.

 ## Sample